Proverb: Sources

 Proverbs come from a variety of sources.
 Some are, indeed, the result of people pondering and crafting language, such as some by Confucius, Plato, Baltasar Gracián, etc. Others are taken from such diverse sources as poetry, stories, songs, commercials, advertisements, movies, literature, etc. A number of the well known sayings of Jesus, Shakespeare, and others have become proverbs, though they were original at the time of their creation, and many of these sayings were not seen as proverbs when they were first coined.
-Many proverbs are also based on stories, often the end of a story.
+Many proverbs are based on stories, often the end of a story.
 For example, the proverb "Who will bell the cat?" is from the end of a story about the mice planning how to be safe from the cat.

 Some authors have created proverbs in their writings, such as J.R.R.
 Tolkien, and some of these proverbs have made their way into broader society.
-Similarly, C.S.
-Lewis' created proverb about a lobster in a pot, from the Chronicles of Narnia, has also gained currency.
+Similarly, C. S. Lewis is credited for a proverb regarding a lobster in a pot, which he wrote about in his book series Chronicles of Narnia.
 In cases like this, deliberately created proverbs for fictional societies have become proverbs in real societies.
 In a fictional story set in a real society, the movie Forrest Gump introduced "Life is like a box of chocolates" into broad society.
 In at least one case, it appears that a proverb deliberately created by one writer has been naively picked up and used by another who assumed it to be an established Chinese proverb, Ford Madox Ford having picked up a proverb from Ernest Bramah, "It would be hypocrisy to seek for the person of the Sacred Emperor in a Low Tea House."